-- a A matter personal to a member of staff that is being considered by a meeting of Council is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's Clerk shall notify the chair, the Cice-Chair of the Council of absence occasioned by illness or other reason and that person shall report such absence to Chair/Vice Chair of the Council. - c The chair of Council or in his/her/their absence, the vice-chair shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Parish Clerk/RFO'S role.
-The reviews and appraisal shall be reported in writing and are subject to approval by resolution by Council. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's Parish Clerk/RFO shall contact the chair of in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Parish Council. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Parish Clerk/RFO relates to the chair or vice-chair of this shall be communicated to another member of the Parish Council, which shall be reported back and progressed by resolution of the Parish Council. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+- a A matter personal to a member of staff that is being considered by a meeting of Council is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's clerk shall notify the chair or, if he/she/they is not available, the vice-chair of absence occasioned by illness or other reason and that person shall report such absence to Council by email. - c The chair or in his/her/their absence, the vice-chair shall upon a resolution conduct a review of the performance and annual appraisal of the work of clerk.
+The reviews and appraisal shall be reported. - d Subject to the Council's policy regarding the handling of grievance matters, the clerk shall contact the chair or in his/her/their absence, the vice-chair in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Council. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the clerk relates to the chair or vice-chair, this shall be communicated to another member of the Council, which shall be reported back and progressed by resolution of Council. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters.

-RESPONSIBILITIES TO PROVIDE INFORMATION
+18. RESPONSIBILITIES TO PROVIDE INFORMATION